hansgundlach/Algorithmic_Progress_Inference/README.md

-# Trends in Inference Efficiency
+# Trends in Evaluation and Inference Efficiency

 Analysis of inference price trends to measure algorithmic progress in language model inference across GPQA-D, AIME, SWE-Bench, and ARC-AGI benchmarks.